1.1. Sources and Structure

 BCAAs ingested prior to resistance training protocols may be able to reduce soreness relative to carbohydrates.
 It is unclear (but plausible) if this can be mimicked through dietary protein intake.

 6Interactions with Medical Conditions

 6.1.
 Amyotrophic Lateral Sclerosis (ALS)

-    Testing the Tolerable Upper Intake (TUL) in young healthy men given graded intakes of Leucine (50-1250mg/kg bodyweight; correlating to Estimated Average Requirement and up to 25-fold the EAR) the estimated TUL was set at 500mg/kg bodyweight (about 35g daily for average weight males) due to levels higher than that causing an increase in serum ammonia.
+Testing the Tolerable Upper Intake (TUL) in young healthy men given graded intakes of Leucine (50-1250mg/kg bodyweight, correlating to Estimated Average Requirement and up to 25-fold the EAR) resulted in the estimated TUL to be set at 500mg/kg bodyweight (about 35g daily for average weight males) due to levels higher than that causing an increase in serum ammonia.